 Project Favela’s Volunteer Program is the driving force behind our organization and allows us to implement our Early Childhood Educational Programs here in Tabajaras.
 A small community located in Copacabana.
 We use a responsible volunteer tourism model in order to create a one-of-a-kind school that benefits both the Project and the local community.

 We have created a teaching system that delivers intensive comprehensive early childhood education to children in the community.
-We add a Brazilian twist to teaching styles such as the Montessori Education, Waldorf Education and the Colorado Head Start Program in order to adapt them for the favela.
+We add a Brazilian twist to teaching classic Montessori Education in order to adapt to the needs of the favela.
 We have accomplished some amazing results and the progress that the children have made has been, and continues to be outstanding.

-The school is open Monday to Friday for 8am until 9pm, seeing over 100 children and 30 adults pass through our doors each day.
+The school is open Monday to Friday from 8am until 9pm, seeing over 50 children and 20 adults pass through our doors each day.
 Our Early Children Education program starts the day and occupies our mornings.
 Our afternoon STEAM program starts in the early afternoon and continues until early evening.
 After 6pm our doors open to the community for free English classes for children and adults alike.
-On Friday nights our Girl’s Empowerment Night sees a group of girls aged 8-13 visit the Project for a safe space to discuss issues they face and how they can combat them.
+On Friday nights our Girl’s Empowerment Night sees a group of young girls ages 8-13 visit the Project for a safe space to discuss issues they face and how to achieve their dreams.

 Our priority is teaching our youngest children to be classroom ready.
 Teaching them control, focus and motor skills is an extremely important part of what we do and these early steps allow us to grow with them and teach them science, technology, art, math and engineering in the future, advancing their critical thinking and problem solving skills as we go.